IgniteUI/igniteui-docfx/en/components/categorychart_tooltip_types.md

 ### Tooltip Types

-The IgxCategoryChart can be configured to display Tooltips in four ways, as Default, Item, Category, or None.
+The IgxCategoryChart can be configured to display Tooltips in the following ways:

 1. `Default` tooltips will display a tooltip for a single item when the pointer is positioned over it.
 1. `Item` tooltips will display a tooltip for each data item in the category that the pointer is positioned over.